Product Life Cycle

 MA Teams Can Support Rare Disease Patients

 Patients with rare diseases need support from pharma companies.
-And this support should be extended to those patients’ caregivers, say George A. Chressanthis and Animesh Arun at The Medicine Maker.
-This means that medical affairs teams can find out what patients need during their medical journey.
+This support should be extended to those patients’ caregivers, say George A. Chressanthis and Animesh Arun at The Medicine Maker.
+This means that Medical Affairs teams can find out what both patients and caregivers need during their medical journey.

-The patient voice can be used to inform drug development strategy, neurologist Frank Wiegand et al write at Drug Discovery Today.
-The medical affairs team can also help direct patients to early access or compassionate-use programs — so patients gain access to treatment even before the drug has been launched commercially.
+The patient voice can be used to inform the drug development strategy, neurologist Frank Wiegand et al. write at Drug Discovery Today.
+The Medical Affairs team can also help direct patients to early access or compassionate-use programs — so patients gain access to treatment even before the drug has been launched commercially.

 Big-Picture Management of Regulatory Information

-To ensure proper management of regulatory information throughout the product life cycle, medical affairs will need to maximize the use of data.
-Erick J. Gaussens, chief scientific officer at consulting and outsourcing partner ProductLife Group, says managing data from multiple databases will be key.
+To ensure proper management of regulatory information throughout the product life cycle, Medical Affairs will need to maximize the use of data.
+Erick J. Gaussens, who spent 21 years as Chief Scientific Officer at the consulting and outsourcing partner company, ProductLife Group, says managing data from multiple databases is key.

-Regulatory information requires compilation of all of the product data.
-This has to managed to high levels of quality for easy access.
+Regulatory information requires compilation of all of the product data, which has to be managed to high levels of quality for easy access.
 The main reason for this is for regulatory authorities to gain better insights about product data, but pharma companies can benefit too, Gaussens explains.
 After all, they will be able to access any product data from any time of the product’s life cycle.

-Data management is increasingly becoming a major tool in the medical affairs toolkit.
-It helps them to inform broader product development strategy.
+Data management is increasingly becoming a major tool in the Medical Affairs toolkit.
+It helps them to inform broader product development strategies.
 But it also enables MA teams to have more meaningful engagement with stakeholders.
-By taking a long-term view of product development and getting involved early on in the process, medical affairs teams can ensure the life cycle is optimized while also driving home their value as a strategic function.
+By taking a long-term view of product development and getting involved early on in the process, Medical Affairs teams can ensure the life cycle is optimized while also driving home their value as a strategic function.

 Want to stay up to date with our news?